chef-boneyard/chef-web-docs-2016/includes_chef_auth/includes_chef_auth_authentication_knife_exec.rst

 * ``api.post`` --- Use to add an object to the |chef server|.
 * ``api.put`` --- Use to update an object on the |chef server|.

-These methods are used with the ``-E`` option, which passes a string of code to the |chef server|.
+These methods are used with the ``-E`` option, which executes that string locally on the workstation using |chef shell|.
 These methods have the following syntax:

 .. code-block:: bash